 - 2.1.
-The Terms of Reference follow CIPFA guidance and are reviewed regularly.
-Details can be found on the PCC website and are summarised in Appendix A https://www.northyorkshire-pcc.gov.uk/police-oversight/governance/jiac/. - 2.2.
-In brief, audit activity is reviewed at every meeting of the JIAC including internal and external audit plans and reports.
+The JIAC Terms of Reference follow CIPFA guidance and are reviewed regularly.
+Having operated in its current form for the year a review of the Terms of Reference has been undertaken to reflect the current work of the JIAC.
+Details of the Terms of Reference can be found on the PFCC website and are summarised in Appendix A. - 2.2.
+The Committee believes it met the requirements of the Terms of Reference, both in terms of relevant agenda items and the effectiveness of its review. - 2.3.
+The JIAC meets at least 4 times a year and has a schedule of those matters to be considered at each meeting.
+In brief, audit activity is reviewed at every meeting including internal and external audit plans and reports.
 Particular aspects of governance and controls are reviewed including risk management.
-The joint Annual Governance Statement will be considered at the July 2018 meeting.
-This meeting will also consider the annual accounts and the external auditor's report on them.
-Further details of JIAC activity are included in Appendix A. - 2.3.
-The Committee believes it has met the requirements of the Terms of Reference, both in terms of relevant agenda items and the effectiveness of its review.
-However, it did not for the full period meet the requirements of the Terms of Reference for Composition of the JIAC and Quorum of JIAC Meetings.
+The joint Annual Governance Statement will be considered at the July 2019 meeting although reviews of progress against identified areas for development are considered throughout the year.
+The July meeting will also consider the annual accounts and the external auditor's report on them.
+Further details of JIAC activity are included in Appendix A. - 2.4.
+The JIAC met privately and separately with the External Auditor and with the Head of Internal Audit during the year and the Chair maintains direct dialogue throughout the year. - 2.5.
+The PFCC and the CC attend and/or ensure the attendance of appropriate Statutory Officers and Command Team representatives at each meeting and have facilitated the attendance of other employees when they have been requested.

-2.4.
+2.6.
 Committee Composition